Skip to content

 Birch Benders

-Birch Benders offers two protein pancake mixes: One that's whey-based and another that's plant-based — and Mashni gives both her seal of approval.
-The mix made with whey protein concentrate is high in protein and low in sugar and saturated fat.
-One serving has 10 grams of satiating protein and only 4 grams of added sugar, and provides just 3% of your saturated fat Daily Value (DV) coming mainly from eggs, Mashni says.
+Birch Benders offers a healthy pancake mix made with whey protein concentrate, which is high in protein and low in sugar and saturated fat.
+One serving has 15 grams of satiating protein and only 7 grams of added sugar, Mashni says.

 7 Fast-Food Chains That Serve the Best Pancakes